KeyCore/MathOperation/README.md

 2. If a prerecorded result does not exist, then the most appropiate prerecorded subresult mey be effectively identified, and applied in the computation.

 Let us see an example of the usage of a prerecorded subresult.
 Assume we wish to compute the exponential 6^3.
-- First, if an item with partition key 'EXPONENTIAL#6' and sort key of 3, exists then the result may be looked up and returned directly.
+- First, if an item with partition key 'EXPONENTIAL#6' and sort key of 3, exists the result may be looked up and returned directly.
-- But, if such an item does not exist, then we will try to identify the "highest possible prerecorded subresult".
+- But, if such an item does not exist, then another item with partition key being EXPONENTIAL#6 and a sort key value lower than three may exist.
+It it does we will look it up and reuse it.
+Hence, we will try to identify the "highest possible prerecorded subresult".
 Now, what do we mean by the "highest possible prerecorded subresult"?
 With that we mean the item with partition key 'EXPONENTIAL#6' and then the hightest possible value for the sort key, if such an item exists.
-Hence, if f. inst an item with partition key 'EXPONENTIAL#6' and sort key 2 exixts, then we will look up that item, note its result, which is 36 (6^2 is 36), and then use that result onwards, multiplying it by 6, obtaining the final result, which is then 216.
+Hence, if f. inst an item with partition key 'EXPONENTIAL#6' and sort key 2 exixts, then we will look up that item, note its result, which is by thew way 36 (6^2 is 36), and then use that result onwards, multiplying it by 6, obtaining the final result, which is then 216.
+And by the way, that multiplication itself, will be done using a simitar recursive principle of resuimng its own prerecorded subresults.
 - Finally, what happens if no prerecorded result for EXPONENTIAL#6 exists?
 In other words, what happens if no exponential with base 6 has been computed earlier?
-In this case the algorithm will insert these items in the DynamoDB table:
+In this case the algorithm will insert these four items in the DynamoDB table, hereby computing the resut bottom-up:

 (EXPONENTIAL#6, 0,   1)